-(1) A party entering an order that results in a price adjustment or trade bust shall be responsible for demonstrated claims of realized losses incurred by persons whose trade prices were adjusted or

-- (2) A claim for a loss pursuant to this section must be submitted to the Exchange on an Exchange claim form within one business day of the event giving rise to the claim.
+- (1) A party entering an order that results in a price adjustment or trade bust shall be responsible for demonstrated claims of realized losses incurred by persons whose trade prices were adjusted or busted provided, however, that a claimant shall not be entitled to compensation for losses incurred as a result of the claimant's failure to take reasonable actions to mitigate the loss. - (2) A claim for a loss pursuant to this section must be submitted to the Exchange on an Exchange claim form within one business day of the event giving rise to the claim.
 The Exchange will reject any claim that is not filed in a timely manner and such decisions shall be final.
 Eligible claims shall be forwarded by the Exchange to the party responsible for the order(s) that resulted in a trade bust or a price adjustment and to the Clearing Member through which the trade was placed.
 Such party, or the Clearing Member on behalf of the party, shall, within ten business days of receipt of the claim, admit or deny responsibility in whole or in part.
 Failure to respond to the claim within ten business days shall be considered a denial of liability. - (3) To the extent that liability is admitted, payment shall be made within ten business days.
 Unless otherwise agreed upon in writing by the parties, failure to make the payment within ten business days shall be considered a denial of liability for purposes of this rule.
 A copy of any such written agreement must be provided to the Exchange. - (4) To the extent that liability is denied, the party making the claim may submit the claim for arbitration pursuant to Chapter 8 of the Rules.
 Such claims must be submitted to the Exchange within ten business days of the date the party was issued notification that liability was denied. - (f) Schedule of Administrative Fees - (1) When the Exchange busts or price adjusts a trade, the party responsible for entering the order into the Cboe Digital Trading System that gave rise to the trade bust or price adjustment shall pay an administrative fee to the Exchange in the amount of \$500 for each such occurrence. - (g) Cboe Digital Exchange No Bust Ranges